This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 The Harris Collection is the ultimate in easy crochet sweater patterns for beginners and better yet – it has a beginner crochet cardigan version included in it too!

-Using just one basic crochet stitch the pattern is designed for everyone as it comes in child sizes (newborn baby to age 10) and adult sizes (XS to 5XL) and you can make a sleeveless pullover, cardigan or sweater version!
+Using just one basic crochet stitch the pattern is designed for everyone as it comes in child sizes (newborn baby to age 10) and you can make a sleeveless pullover, cardigan or sweater version!

 With subtle armhole shaping for a set in sleeve and gentle forearm shaping for the perfect fit, you can be sure that this design will look stunning on everyone.

-With added instructions for customising, construction, seaming and gauge you’ll find everything you need to make a fabulous crochet garment perfect for beginners.
+With added instructions for customising, construction, seaming and gauge you’ll find everything you need to make a fabulous baby crochet sweater or indeed one for toddlers or children .

 How to get the easy crochet sweater and cardigan pattern